radiodee1/awesome-chatbot/README.md

  I contacted Mr. Inkawhich and asked him for instructions on how to cite his work in a paper using latex.
  He was nice enough to help with that.

+2/4/2020 - I am removing all babi-type code from the repository.

 # Organization
 The folders and files in the project are organized in the following manor.
 The root directory of the project is called `awesome-chatbot`.